 Some world-famous companies located in silicon valley include Facebook, Google, Apple, Microsoft, Netflix, Tesla, and a few others.
 So, it’s more than probable that you are reading this article on a phone or PC from a company in the area, or at least using apps and programs from those companies.

-Silicon Valley companies have made their way into our lives, redefined technology and our relation with it.
-It also became the synonym of a whole new mindset of innovative entrepreneurial spirit and a lifestyle.
+Silicon Valley companies have made their way into our lives and redefined technology and our relationship with it.
+It also became the synonym for a whole new mindset of innovative entrepreneurial spirit and a lifestyle.

 Californian beaches are amazing for sunbathing, surfing, and people-watching.
-Unfortunately, they aren’t so great for swimming, as the water is quite cold, rarely reaching 20ºC and the waves can be quite big.
+Unfortunately, they aren’t so great for swimming, as the water is quite cold, rarely going above 20ºC, and the waves can be quite big.

 When you have stunning beaches with nice waves, it’s only natural that the love for surfing appears and a surfing culture develops.
 California’s coastline offers ideal waves for every sort of surfer.
 From beginners to pros.